hlebshypulahub/Pokedex-App/README.md

 ## Tiny React App with TypeScript.
-Using statefull components and redux.
+Using stateful components and redux.

 Made for this [TASK](Task.pdf "TASK").